TangibleInc/template-system/elandel/readme.md

 It is a TypeScript library with an extensible **HTML engine** based on [Unified](https://unifiedjs.com/) and [hast](https://github.com/syntax-tree/hast) (Hypertext Abstract Syntax Tree format); and **CSS engine** based on [PostCSS](https://github.com/postcss/postcss).

 It can **parse** a template into a syntax tree; format to **beautify** code; and **render** it with loops, logic, and dynamic content.

-There is also an **editor** library based on CodeMirror that deeply integrates with the language.
+There is an **editor** library based on CodeMirror that deeply integrates with the language.
 It is designed to be extended with additional features such as charts, diagrams, musical blocks.

 The goal is to create a cross-platform template language definition that works in the browser, server side (WordPress/PHP/MySQL/SQLite), and JavaScript runtimes (Node/Bun).
 This portability would allow features like: